MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/images.md

 #### Using raw.githubusercontent.com

-If you reference an image on GitHub through the _Raw_ button, you get a link on `raw.githubusercontent.com`.
+If you reference an image on GitHub through the _Raw_ button, you get a link for `raw.githubusercontent.com`.
 You must add this to the URL to avoid getting an error: `?sanitize=true`.

 Example of the above.
-This could be markdown too, but is HTML to set the width.
+This could be Markdown too, but with HTML to set the width.

 ```html
 <img width="100px"